KWHYTHUB/KWHYTHUB.github.io/README.md

-# GeodeSDK website
+# SapphireSDK website
-The source code for the GeodeSDK website.
+The source code for the SapphireSDK website.

 ## Developing